Sunroom is a leasing only brokerage that helps property managers and investors get properties leased.

 [00:39:02] Jason Hull: Awesome.
 We should chat because we’re really good at growing property management companies and yeah, I think there would be a good– there.
 We’ll chat later.
 We’ve also negotiated with most of the top vendors where we’ve got a hit list, but a lot of the top vendors we’re negotiating best in class discounts just for our mastermind members.

 [00:39:49] Ben: Yeah.
 Just go to our website, Sunroomleasing.com.
 Fill out a little form.
-Be happy to have, someone from our sales team reach out and have a conversation and kind of explain more of these details about what we do.
+Someone from our sales team will reach out and have a conversation and kind of explain more of these details about what we do.
 I’m an engineer at heart, so I think for some people, maybe I went into too much detail.
-But at the same time, knowing I’ve talked to a lot of property managers they love the details.
-If you want even more details yeah, go to our website, sunroomleasing.com.
+But at the same time, knowing I’ve talked to a lot of property managers they love the details, if you want even more details, yeah, go to our website, sunroomleasing.com.
 Reach out to us and someone from our sales team would love to dig into those details with you.

 [00:40:31] Ben: Yeah, so we’re going to charge, similar to what I would say like other leasing agents would.
-So we’re going to charge like a percentage of first month’s rent.
-That percentage of first month’s rent that we charge.
-It’s going to be different depending on the market and depending on what kind of volume that you have.
+So we’re going to charge a percentage of the first month’s rent.
+That percentage of the first month’s rent that we charge is going to be different depending on the market and depending on what kind of volume that you have.
 Normally, the way we are setting this up is that we usually make it so that the property manager can still make good money on leasing while still utilizing us for all of it.
 Property managers can charge a percentage of first month’s rent to their owners.
 That could be different by market.
-We’re usually going to charge, call it 10- 20% less than that so that they’re able to still make money on the leasing, but still know that they have a best in class service for that happening.
-And so that’s just for full service.
-For Sunscreen, that’s actually free for property managers to use.
-And we just charge the renter an application fee.
-And so that’s really the easiest way.
-If we said a lot of stuff today, people are like, “wow that’s a little scary to adopt that big of a, have a company owning leasing.” a great way to start to just build a relationship with us and start seeing what we could do would be to start utilizing our application processing system, which, really, it’s going to be a really a low risk thing.
-Even if want to test out having us do one application on one listing or something, we’d be happy to do that.
+We’re usually going to charge, call it 10- 20% less than that so that they’re able to still make money on the leasing, but still know that they have a best-in-class service for that happening.

 [00:42:13] Ben: Thanks so much, Jason.
 And yeah, we’ll have to meet up in Austin sometime.